 At this point, we would like to caution the reader that the above result does not by any means imply that the actual excitation spectrum of bosons in a real (experimental) system has to be gapped.
-It actually only implies that Bogoliubov's theory predicts a finite gap in the $k\to 0$ limit when this theory is formulated within a number-conserving framework where an accurate count of the number of bosons in the condensate is kept throughout the calculation.
+It actually only implies that the truncated Hamiltonian of Bogoliubov's theory has a finite gap in the $k\to 0$ limit when this theory is formulated within a number-conserving framework where an accurate count of the number of bosons in the condensate is kept throughout the calculation.
 This author would like to make it clear that he is not by any means advocating a gapped excitation spectrum for bosons, but merely presenting what Bogoliubov's theory predicts for this spectrum when the calculation is performed in a tightly number-conserving fashion.
 Going back to the Girardeau-Arnowitt number-conserving theory\cite{Girardeau1959} mentioned above, which also predicts the existence of a finite gap in the excitation spectrum, an interesting aspect of this theory is a demonstration that nonpairing ``triplet" contributions to the Hamiltonian are of the right order of magnitude to cancel the excitation energy gap.
-Takano subsequently showed\cite{Takano1961} that such cancellation does indeed occur, and it may be possible that a similar scenario takes place for the variational model studied in this paper if additional terms are included in the Bogoliubov Hamiltonian.
+Takano subsequently showed\cite{Takano1961} that such cancellation does indeed occur, and it may well be possible that a similar scenario takes place for the variational model studied in this paper if additional terms are included in the Bogoliubov Hamiltonian.
 While such a scenario cannot, {\em a priori}, be ruled out, our results are still important on their own, because they show that, as far as Bogoliubov's Hamiltonian is concerned, the conventional excitation spectrum of Bogoliubov's theory becomes gapped when the calcualtion is performed in a number-conserving fashion.
-More work is certainly needed in order to ascertain under what conditions the spectrum of excitation of bosons is indeed gapped or not in the $k\to 0$ limit.
+More work is needed in order to ascertain under what conditions the excitation spectrum of ``real" bosons described by the full Hamiltonian of Eq. (\ref{Eq:HFourierSpace}) is indeed gapped or not in the $k\to 0$ limit.